 The next job for the volunteer work party is to build a new lock on the basin site.
 The foundations have already been laid thanks to grants from Lafarge and IWA.
 The Chesterfield Canal Trust is running a donate-a-brick scheme as part of the Staveley Town Lock campaign that has already raised £15,000.

 The site includes a large events area where the Chesterfield Canal Festival will be held on 30th June and 1st July this summer.
 This promises to be a terrific event with three tripboats, an entertainment marquee, lots of stalls, rides and food and drink, plus the chance to go on a boat trip, vintage bus ride and steam train ride at Barrow Hill Roundhouse.

 For further information about the Festival or donating bricks for the lock or anything to do with the Chesterfield Canal, please call 01246 477569 or email firstname.lastname@example.org.

 British Waterways Responds to Drought

 Many parts of southern and central Britain have experienced the driest twelve months since records began and across parts of the South and Midlands groundwater tables and reservoir holdings are considerably lower than normal for this time of year.

-BW is investing £700,000 in additional works that will make use of alternative supplies to help replenish reservoir levels and make the available water last as long as possible throughout the 2012 main boating season.
+BW is investing £700,000 in additional works that will make use of alternative supplies to help replenish reservoir levels and make the available water last as long as possible throughout 2012.